 From time immemorial humans have harvested from nature’s bounty.
-Until recently, the resources were sufficient to sustain us, but it is becoming obvious that some resources are all too finite.
+Until recently, the natural resources were sufficient to sustain us, but it is becoming obvious that some resources are all too finite.
 It is critical that future resource use respects nature’s limits and adheres to sustainable growth and the sustainable use of resources.

 Norway has always had access to a vast amount of bio and natural resources – fish, oil and gas, minerals, forests, and hydropower being the most well known.
-With the green transition underway, however, Norwegians are looking for new ways to use these resources in sustainable closed loops.
-Below are some of the most exciting developments in Norway at the moment.
+With the green transition underway, however, Norwegians are looking for new ways for sustainable use of resources.
+Below are some of the most exciting developments for circular economy in Norway at the moment.

-Norway has huge ocean areas and extensive expertise in aquaculture.
-The country is the world’s second-largest seafood nation, after China, with tremendous potential for further developing the ocean industries.
+Norway has huge ocean areas and extensive expertise in sustainable aquaculture.
+The country is the world’s second-largest seafood nation, after China, with tremendous potential for further ocean harvesting and developing the ocean industries.

 One exciting development is known as “integrated multitrophic aquaculture”, which means to produce new types of biomass alongside aquaculture.
 Ocean Forest was founded by Lerøy Seafood Group and the environmental organisation Bellona.
 The company is using phosphorus, nitrogen and CO₂ released from fish farms to cultivate sugar kelp and mussels.
-This is an excellent example of the circular economy in practice, with the kelp storing CO₂ as an added benefit.
+This is an excellent example of the circular economy in practice, with sustainable food production and reducing CO₂ as an added benefit.

 The petroleum industry, meanwhile, has given Norway important experience and technology that can be applied in mining other natural resources, such as minerals.
-Mineral and rare earth metals could become a very important export for Norway, as they are components in technology necessary for making the green transition, such as solar cells, wind turbines, electric cars, smartphones, batteries and power cables.
+Minerals and rare earth metals could become a very important export for Norway, as they are components in technology necessary for making the green transition, such as solar cells, wind turbines, electric cars, smartphones, batteries and power cables.